Advertisement

 Check Current Status

-Alaska Housing Finance Corporation currently has 9 open waiting lists (Market Rate, Market Rate (Alpine Terrace), Multifamily Housing, Multifamily Housing (S8N), Other, Other (Market Rate), PBV, Public Housing, other).
+Alaska Housing Finance Corporation currently has 9 open waiting lists (AHFC-Owned Housing, AHFC-Owned Housing (Market Rate - Alpine Terrace), Market Rate (Alpine Terrace), Multifamily Housing, Multifamily Housing (Ptarmigan Park S8N), Multifamily Housing (S8N), Other (Market Rate), PBV, Public Housing).
 Application windows can close with little notice, so apply as soon as possible.

 Gather Required Documents